7UKECREAT0R/MCCompiledSource/Writerside/topics/Compiling-Manually.md

 ## Changing Output Location
-You have control over where both the behavior pack and resource pack end up, as well as an option for targeting the Minecraft UWP development folders if needed.
+You have control over where both the behavior pack and resource pack end up, as well as an option for targeting the Minecraft Bedrock development folders if needed.

 ### Manual Location
 Specifying manual location can be done using input parameters; one for behavior pack location, and one for resource pack location.